 What Size of Bento Box Do I Need?

 Bento boxes can run small.
 Pay attention to compartment number and size, as well as materials.
-Typical advice is to choose something with 700 ml or around three cups minimum for adult lunches.
+Typical advice is to choose something with 700 milliliters or around 3 cups minimum for adult lunches.
 You’ll be able to pack enough calories to last you through lunch.
-Simple bento boxes are perfect for snacks or regular lunches, but you can always upgrade to an electric option or a large capacity choice for more options.
+Simple bento boxes are perfect for snacks or regular lunches, but you can always upgrade to an electric option or a large-capacity choice for more options.
 If you only need snacks, you can stick with something smaller.

 What Goes in a Bento Box?